stan-dot/blue-histogramming/README.md

 Tying together bluesky plans with STOMP messages and Davidia HDF streaming

+`mkdir /tmp/rabbitmqdata` for the devcontainer to work ok.

 This is where you should write a short paragraph that describes what your module does, how it does it, and why people should use it.